-• Compare the size of the Moon to the Size of Earth.
+• Comparing the size of the Moon to the size of Earth.

 • How many Moons could fit inside the Earth?